Posted in Blogging Marin on Tuesday, March 17, 2020 by MCVB Staff

 Easter’s almost here and it's time to start rounding up our favorite brunches, hunts and special events.
 Springtime in Marin is always a beautiful time to connect with nature, and come Easter, that’s especially true.
 Whether you're hoping to snap a selfie with the Easter Bunny or hunt for eco-friendly eggs, here are some of Marin's most highly anticipated Easter events.
 Get your baskets ready!

-Time to catch the elusive Easter Bunny!
-From March 9 to 26, swing by Macy's Court at Northgate Mall in San Rafael for a picture with our favorite furry friend.
+From March 28 to April 11, swing by Macy's Court at Northgate Mall in San Rafael for selfie opportunities, face painting, and Fairy sightings.
 Along with snapping an epic selfie, you'll receive a special gift as well.
 If you purchase your photo bundle in advance, there's a discount, so it pays to plan ahead.
-Check the Northgate Mall website for official hours.
+Check the Northgate Mall website for event listings and official hours.

 Instead of snacking all day on chocolate eggs, book a table at one of Marin County's best restaurants and indulge on a hearty but healthy brunch.

 The Clubhouse at Peacock Gap in San Rafael will once again host an Easter brunch from 10:00am to 2:00pm for families and groups.
-The buffet menu this year looks delicious: seasonal fresh fruit and freshly baked scones and muffins with whipped butter and housemade preserves is just one of the many dishes.
+The buffet menu this year looks delicious: seasonal fresh fruit and freshly baked scones and muffins with whipped butter and housemade preserves are just one of the many dishes.
 Best of all, there's a special visit from the Easter Bunny himself from 11 a.m. to 1 p.m. and a community egg hunt at 11:00am - please bring your own baskets!

 The options don't end there.
-The Embassy Suites' new Red Oak Pacific Rotisserie & Bar will host an Easter Champagne Brunch features a selection of starters, entrees and desserts.
+The Embassy Suites' new Red Oak Pacific Rotisserie & Bar will host an Easter Champagne Brunch featuring a selection of starters, entrees and desserts.
 They'll also have stations set up for carved prime rib au jus, glazed spiral ham and more.
-If you're bringing the kids along, consider booking a table at Rickey's Restaurant and Bar in Novato.
-In addition to Sunday brunch, they'll have face painting and craft stations for kids.
-Plus, the Easter Bunny holds four egg hunts throughout the day.
+If you're bringing the kids along, consider booking a table or Easter buffet at Rickey's Restaurant and Bar in Novato.

 Easter Egg Hunts